rsyslog/rsyslog/source/rainerscript/global.rst

   testbench.
 It permits to reduce spamming the test log while still providing the ability to see initial error messages.
 Might also be useful for some practical deployments.

+- **variables.caseSensitve** [boolean (on/off)] available 8.30.0+

+  **Default:** off

+  This permits to make variables case-sensitive, what might be required for some exotic input data where case is the only difference in field names.
+Note that in rsyslog versions prior to 8.30, the default was "on", which very often led to user confusion.
+There normally should be no need to switch it back to "on", except for the case to be mentioned.
+  This is also the reason why we switched the default.